ParrotSec/documentation/docs/faq.md

 visible: true
 ---

-# Parrot Project Frequently Asked Questions
+# Parrot Linux Frequently Asked Questions

-## Why should I use parrot?
+## Why should I use Parrot?

 Penetration testing is a time intensive job, maintaining your toolkit shouldn't be also.
 We make it easier for professionals to accomplish the important stuff